Home Energy Management Systems (HEMS): Efficient solutions for your home

 Home Energy Management Systems (HEMS) are becoming increasingly popular as a decentralized operating system in buildings.
 New legislative initiatives are promoting HEMS.

 Home Energy Management Systems (HEMS) are becoming increasingly popular as a decentralized operating system in buildings.
 The climate targets can no longer be achieved without the consistent promotion of technological innovations in real estate and the necessary framework conditions.
 The legislator has recognized this and has now created the first important foundations.
-This blog article presents on the one hand the HEMS concept as well as the services of ROCKETHOME and shows in part 2/3 the influence of two important legislative initiatives (EEG 23 and smart meter rollout) on the new building infrastructure of the next years.

-As a provider of HEMS solutions for single- and multi-family homes and neighborhoods, we see great potential in these laws.
-After all, our primary goal in recent years has always been to network renewable energies in such a way that there is optimal interaction between (electricity) generators, storage systems, consumers and the smart devices in the building.
-In the interaction of these HEMS systems with owners, occupants and managers, we can offer a variety of new business models.
+As a leading provider of home energy management systems (HEMS) solutions for single and multi-family homes and districts, we see enormous potential in the current legislative initiatives.
+Our main objective in recent years has always been to network renewable energies such as those from a photovoltaic system (PV system) in such a way as to achieve optimum interaction between electricity generators, electricity storage systems, consumers and smart devices in the building.

 All energy components in the building intelligently networked.